 After breakfast take some time to visit the wooden crucifix known as the Holy Face (“Volto Santo”), famous statue-reliquary in the Cathedral of Saint Martin and legendarily carved by Nicodemus.
 In the afternoon take a public train to Fucecchio, where you will be picked up and taken to your accommodation in San Miniato Alto.

-- Overnight in San Miniato Alto (Hotel San Miniato or similar)
+- Accommodation: hotel in San Miniato Alto (Hotel San Miniato or similar)

 From San Miniato, a paved road brings you to a spectacular route crossing the typical countryside of the Val d’Elsa.
 Following the Sigeric’s diary, you meet two “Submansiones”: Pieve di Coiano (XXI, Sce Peter Currant) and Pieve a Chianni (XX, Sce Maria Glan), then you arrive at your accommodation.
 Dinner is included at the accommodation tonight.